NoelM/noelm.github.io/content/posts/zig_threading.md

 ### Allocator

 In Zig, there is no hidden allocation.
-So, every memory allocation is performed by an allocator of type `std.mem.Allocator`.
+Every memory allocation is performed by an allocator of type `std.mem.Allocator`.
 It is similar to the `malloc` function in `C` with more options: heap, fixed buffer, arena...

 By default, the allocators are single-threaded and not suitable for concurrency.
-Here is an example of thread-safe allocator:
+A thread-safe allocator reads as:

 ```zig
 var single_threaded_arena = std.heap.ArenaAllocator.init(std.heap.page_allocator);